Create a data extension in Salesforce Marketing Cloud

 Name the data extension and add a description if desired.
 Do not enter an external key; Marketing Cloud will generate one upon creation.

 Select where you want to save your data extension.
-Check Sendable and Testable as applicable.
+Check Sendable if you want to send to this data extension.
+Ignore the Testable checkbox.

 For "Retention Setting", select Off or On as desired: